emo-bon/hackathon2022/handson_instructions.md

     - [fastp](https://github.com/OpenGene/fastp): for fast, all-in-one preprocessing for FastQ files
     - [SeqPrep](https://github.com/jstjohn/SeqPrep): to merge paired end Illumina reads that are overlapping into a single longer read

-For each of these 2 software, you will find a folder, whith a `.cwl` and its corresponding `.yml` file.
+For each of these 2 software, you will find a folder, within which is a `.cwl` file and its corresponding `.yml` file.

 Finally, the `hack_wf.cwl` and its `.yml` file